Ancient Voices for the Modern Soul

 +

-WK 5, DAY 1–3Read Job 1–14.
-Note Job's initial response (1:21 — "The Lord gave and the Lord has taken away; blessed be the name of the Lord").
+WK 5, D1–3Read Job 1–14.
+Note Job's initial response (1:21).
 Now note how his tone shifts by chapter 3.
 Is this faithlessness?
-What does it teach you about the arc of grief?
+What does it teach about the arc of grief?

-WK 5, DAY 4–7Read Job 15–31.
+WK 5, D4–7Read Job 15–31.
 List the three friends' main arguments.
 Then list Job's counter-arguments.
 Who do you instinctively agree with?
-Why?
-What does your answer reveal about your theology of suffering?
+What does your answer reveal?

-WK 6, DAY 3–4Read Job 42.
-Job's restoration is real, but the book's triumph is verse 5: "Now my eyes have seen you."
-Reflect: Where has suffering produced a deeper knowing of God for you?
+WK 6, D3–7Read Job 42.
+The triumph is verse 5: "Now my eyes have seen you."
+Where has suffering produced a deeper knowing of God for you?
 Where are you still waiting for that?

 WEEK 7Ecclesiastes — What Is Life For?